altruios/namshubettulpa/public/namshubettuple/seeds-of-a-new-world.md

 "K::Too early, no alarm"
 *He jolted up from the hospital bed*
-~The walls around him were partial board, makeshift~ 'K::Shit... where am I?'
+~The walls around him were partial board, makeshift~ 'K::Shit... where are you, Kent?'
-*There was a single knock at the door*
-~More of a slam really, a moment later it came again~ ~Kent's head throbbed - pulsing in rhythm to the darkness receding from his vision~ *Another slam on the door*
+*There was a single knock at the door to his left* ~More of a slam really, a moment later it came again~ ~Kent's head throbbed - pulsing in rhythm to the darkness receding from his vision~ *Another slam on the door*